-It would be best to prepare for interest rate rises throughout the loan, so consider whether you have enough cash flow to act as a buffer.
+You need to prepare for interest rate rises over the course of the loan, so consider whether you have enough cash flow to act as a buffer.

-Also, keep in mind that your loan will not get paid off over time if you are not paying off the principal.
-So if you do not force yourself to stick to a regular payment plan, there is the risk that you may still owe the same amount on your home loan as you started with ten years down the track.
+Also keep in mind that if you are not paying off the principal, your loan will not get paid off over time.
+If you do not force yourself to stick to a regular payment plan, there is the risk that ten years down the track you may still owe the same amount on your home loan as you started with.

 The best way to use this type of loan is to maintain the maximum amount of money within your line of credit at all times.

 To discuss your home loan needs, contact ASA Mortgage Brokers today to book your FREE consultation appointment.